RuthAndRoth/Ruth/Skins/README.md

 A selection of freely-licensed skins is included here as a starting point.

-For more open dource skins see https://github.com/RuthAndRoth/Skins
+For more open source skins see https://github.com/RuthAndRoth/Skins

 ## Licenses